 PURPOSE.
-Alex Suraci, Christopher Brown and Pivotal Software, Inc. (collectively, “Concourse”) owns a number of international trademarks and logos that identify the Concourse community and individual Concourse projects (“Concourse Marks”).
+VMware Inc. (“VMware”) owns a number of international trademarks and logos that identify the Concourse community and individual Concourse projects (“Concourse Marks”).
 These trademarks include, but are not limited to:

-This policy outlines Concourse’s policy and guidelines about the use of the Concourse trademarks by members of the Concourse development and user community.
+This policy outlines VMware’s policy and guidelines about the use of the Concourse trademarks by members of the Concourse development and user community.

 OPEN SOURCE LICENSE VS. TRADEMARKS.
 The Apache 2.0 license gives you the right to use, copy, distribute and modify the Concourse software.
 However, open source licenses like the Apache 2.0 license do not address trademarks.
 Concourse Marks need to be used in a way consistent with trademark law, and that is why we have prepared this policy – to help you understand what branding is allowed or required when using our software under the Apache license.